ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 • Have already tried generic leadership training and noticed that it didn't move the patterns they hoped it would.

-• Need a defensible case for continued investment in development — not a binder, but a roadmap.
+• Need a defensible case for continued investment in development.
+Not a binder, but a roadmap.

 • Are leading through redevelopment, regulatory pressure, succession, or post-pandemic recovery, and need their team to lead through it with them.